 Working in the US: F-1 vs J-1

-On the other hand, the F-1 allows students to work off campus.
-However, it cannot be during the first year of studies and under certain circumstances.
+On the other hand, the F-1 allows students to work on and off-campus.
+However, during their first year, they can typically only work on campus.
 After your first year is over, you can choose between:

 Difference Between F-1 and J-1 Visa: Getting a Green Card

-Some nonimmigrant visas are considered “dual intent” visas due to the fact that they allow you to pursue immigrant status (green card status) without impacting your current nonimmigrant status.
-Unfortunately, neither the J-1 nor the F-1 visa are dual intent.
-This means that applying for a green card could cause your J-1 or F-1 status to be revoked and a bar to potentially be placed on you, preventing you from returning to the U.S. for a certain period of time.
+Some nonimmigrant visas are considered “dual intent” visas because they allow you to pursue immigrant status (green card status) without impacting your current nonimmigrant status.
+Unfortunately, neither the J-1 nor the F-1 visa is dual intent.
+This means that applying for a green card could result in the revocation of your J-1 or F-1 status and potentially lead to a bar being placed on you, preventing you from returning to the U.S. for a specified period.

 For both of these visas, the intent is for you to learn and train in the U.S. before returning to the betterment of yourself and your home country.
 Therefore, you must prove that you have a permanent residence in your home country as well as strong ties that would be a reason for you to return (e.g. bank accounts, vehicles, family, etc.).
 You must also affirm that you intend to leave the U.S. after your J-1 or F-1 validation period is over.